dan-schel/css-template/README.md

 # CSS Template

-My standard template for CSS styling with SASS.
+My standard template for CSS styling written in SASS.

+Many styles are implemented using mixins to avoid cluttering up the namespace with lots of classes, and to keep the CSS file smaller when not many styles are being used.
+However simply importing this library into your project will include some amount of CSS that sets up the essentials (e.g. color palettes, configuring box sizing, etc.).

 ## Usage